Azure Security Solutions

 A private storage key gives complete access to all resources within a storage account, but that doesn't follow least privilege practices.
 Let's work through an example.
 Suppose you have an application that allows users to upload files, and these files are stored in Blob storage.
 You can have an application architecture that passes the files through your web application code like shown in the image on the left, or using shared access signatures, you could approach it as shown in the image on the right.

 Both approaches have similar security profiles, but the shared access signature approach has some infrastructure advantages since it would allow direct and faster uploads, and it would save on web application server load.
 Imagine an extreme case where the files being upload are gigabytes in size, for example.
 Let me explain in a little more detail what's happening in the image on the right.
 The client, shown as a laptop in the image on the right, is planning to upload some files.
 After authenticating with the application, the application issues the client a shared access signature.
 Then the client can use the shared access signature to directly upload into Blob storage in a predetermined location, without having any of the file upload bits go through the web application.
-Azure Blob storage is highly scalable, and this architecture really takes advantage of that.
 Azure Blob storage is highly scalable and this approach really takes advantage of that.

 We've mentioned that shared access signatures give focused access to various resources within a storage account without compromising the overall access.
 Shared access signatures can also be timebound.
 For instance, you can give access for just a few minutes or for days.
 You can give shared access signatures that allow reads but not writes, and so forth.
 There's a lot you can do with shared access signatures, and if you're writing Azure applications where end users integrate with storage, you'll want to consider using these for efficiencies such as in the prior example.
 As an aside, the general approach of issuing a shared access signature with limited powers is known as the valet key pattern.
 From a security point of view, there are additional use cases around either enforcing least privilege or timebound access control.
 Here's another example.